-What Ring Doorbell Features Can I Use Without a Subscription?
+What Ring Doorbell Features Can I Use Without Ring Protect Plan?

-Here is a summary of the main Ring video doorbell features that you’ll have access to, even without an ongoing subscription:
+Here is a summary of the main Ring video doorbell features that you’ll have access to, even without an ongoing subscription (everything correct as of 1st July 2022):

 Ring’s motion detection is best-in-class too, there are advanced motion detection zones which allow you to set certain focus areas and some of the more premium doorbells have near motion capability which can detect if objects are near or far away before alerting you.

-You’ll be able to live stream your doorbell from wherever you are, even without a subscription.
+You’ll be able to live-stream your doorbell from wherever you are, even without Ring Protect.
 This allows you to check in on your doorstep whenever you feel like or when you receive an alert.
 There is also two-way audio so you can speak with your visitor and hear what they have to say.

 As you’d expect from a company owned by Amazon, its smart voice assistant integration is on point.
-You can use your Echo smart speaker or Google Home device as a doorbell chime, and if you have an Echo show, you can have your doorbell stream the live feed whenever it detects motion or the doorbell is rung.
+You can use your Echo smart speaker or Google Home/Nest smart speaker as a doorbell chime, and if you have an Echo Show, you can have your doorbell stream the live feed whenever it detects motion or the doorbell is rung.

 Even if you don’t have a subscription, Ring will still allow you to add as many users as you like to receive video doorbell alerts.
 They will simply need to install the Ring app and you can share, allowing them to receive alerts and answer the doorbell when it is rung.
 However, they will also be limited to live interactions only and won’t be able to view previous footage.